Charles Theodore Te Water

 Charles Theodore Te Water (4 February 1887 – 6 June 1964) was a South African barrister, diplomat and politician who was appointed as President of the Assembly of the League of Nations.
-Te Water also served as the South African high commissioner (ambassador) to London between 1929 and 1939, where he was an influential voice for the appeasement of Germany.
+Te Water also served as the South African high commissioner to the United Kingdom between 1929 and 1939, where he was an influential voice for the appeasement of Germany.
 He was known for his pushing of white supremacist and Apartheid policies during his political career.

 Diplomat in London and Geneva

 Born in Graaff-Reinet, Cape Colony, on 4 February 1887, the son of Dr Thomas Te Water, a medical doctor and politician, Charles Te Water was educated at Bedford School and at Christ's College, Cambridge.
 Like all Afrikaners, te Water was of Dutch, German and French descent.

 He became a barrister of the Inner Temple in 1910, and was a member of the Pretoria bar between 1910 and 1929.
 He represented Pretoria for the National Party in the Union Parliament between 1924 and 1929, and was High Commissioner for the Union of South Africa in London between 1929 and 1939.
 He was the Union of South Africa's delegate to the League of Nations between 1929 and 1939, and was appointed as President of the Assembly of the League of Nations between 1933 and 1934.

 Te Water was an Afrikaner nationalist who saw the League of Nations as a useful way to make the case for greater South African autonomy within the British Empire.
 South Africa had been granted Dominion status in 1910 as the Union of South Africa, but the British government still had certain powers such as the right to declare war on behalf of the entire British Empire, which had been most dramatically illustrated in 1914 when South Africa together with all of the Dominions was committed to war when Britain declared war on Imperial Germany.
 Not until 1931 with the Statute of Westminster were the Dominions formally given the power to declare war on their own.
 As a diplomat, te Water consistently stressed his belief that the Dominions were only bound to Britain on a voluntary basis, being held together by ties of history and sentiment, and fiercely resented any claim by the British government to speak on behalf of South Africa.